 The judge is charged with determining the best interests of the children.
 It may not always be an easy, or clear-cut decision.
 Often mental health professionals and experts can assist the judge in determining what is in the children’s best interest.

-At Hallier Lawrence, we are here to help.
+At Hallier Stearns PLC, we are here to help.
 Contact us today for more information.